Live Avatar: Streaming Real-time Audio-Driven Avatar Generation with Infinite Length: Additional Experimental Results

-Prior streaming systems such as CausVid~\cite{yin2025slow}, LongLive\cite{yang2025longlive}, and Self-Forcing~\cite{huang2025self} typically use clean KV caches, an intuitive choice given their higher information content.
-However, recent diffusion-based avatar models (e.g., TalkingMachine, StableAvatar) implicitly rely on same-timestep (same-noise) KV caches, without discussing why this design works or whether it is preferable.
-This motivates our study of a simple question: does the noise level of the KV caches actually matter for streaming diffusion models?

-To answer this, we compare two settings: (1) \textbf{Timestep-forcing}, where each GPU handles one timestep and every noisy latent attends only to the KV cache of the same noise level.
-(2) \textbf{Clean-kv-cache}, where all latents attend to a unified clean cache that must be generated via an extra forward pass (Algorithm 2 in \cite{yin2025slow}), introducing an additional 1 NFE.
-Since the clean cache for frame t{+}1 depends on the fully denoised output of frame t, each frame must wait for the previous one to finish before denoising can begin.
-Consequently, autoregressive generation cannot exploit pipeline parallelism and is limited to conventional sequential parallelism across GPUs, leading to substantial efficiency degradation.
-All experiments use four H800s and report both efficiency (FPS, TTFF) and quality (ASE, IQA, Sync-C, Sync-D, Dino-S).

-Results in Table \ref{tab:supp1} show that timestep-forcing (which also enable TPP) consistently outperform clean-kv-cache not only in efficiency—as discussed above—but also in perceptual quality.
-We attribute the quality improvement to model's pre-training: diffusion video models primarily learn cross-frame attention under same-timestep conditions, making noise-aligned KV features a closer match to the learned denoising distribution.
-In addition, the TPP setting is far more scalable, as it avoids all inter-GPU KV communication, whereas the clean-KV alternative incurs substantial synchronization cost and higher latency.

-\subsection{Extending Autoregressive Generation to 10,000 Seconds.}
+\subsection{Extending Autoregressive Generation to 10,000 Seconds}

 To rigorously evaluate the long-horizon autoregressive capability of our model, we construct a stress test far exceeding the temporal range seen during training.
-Although the model is trained exclusively on 5-second clips—and its RoPE positions during training are randomly shifted only within a short-range window of a few minutes—we extend inference to an extreme 10,000-second horizon.
-Each audio input in GenBench-LongVideo ($\approx 10$ minutes per sample) is repeated to match this duration, ensuring valid conditioning over the full sequence while avoiding degenerate periodicity.
-The model then performs fully autoregressive, block-wise generation like Self-Forcing~\cite{huang2025self}, relying entirely on accumulated KV caches and our Rolling-RoPE strategy throughout the 10,000-second rollout.
+Although the model is trained exclusively on 5-second clips---and its RoPE positions during training are randomly shifted only within a short-range window of a few minutes---we extend inference to an extreme 10,000-second horizon.
+Each audio input in GenBench-LongVideo ($\approx 7$ minutes per sample) is looped to fill the full 10,000-second duration, ensuring continuous and valid audio conditioning throughout the sequence while avoiding silence gaps.
+The model then performs fully autoregressive, block-wise generation following Self-Forcing~\cite{huang2025self}, relying entirely on accumulated KV caches and our long-horizon stability strategies (History Corrupt, AAS, and Rolling RoPE) throughout the 10,000-second rollout.